dvtate/steve/README.md

 # Steve, RoboBibb's Chat Bot
 A bot for RoboBibb's communication mediums.
 This bot is programmed for node.js and runs on a Raspberry pi.
-Message steve [here](https://t.me/robobibb_bot).
+Anyone can [messaage steve](https://t.me/robobibb_bot). freely in Telegram, however, in Slack steve is only available on our server.

 ## How to use:
 ### Deployment: